sebastienros/jint/README.md

 ## Examples

-This example defines a new value named `log` pointing to `Console.WriteLine`, then executes a script calling `log('Hello World!')`.
+This example defines a new value named `log` pointing to `Console.WriteLine`, then runs a script calling `log('Hello World!')`.

 ```c#